-Money is now tight for many Americans, and even if you’re one of the lucky few who still has their finances in order, there’s no use throwing money away on a purchase you’ll later regret.
-From boats to booze, here are 50 purchases that are almost sure to give you buyer’s remorse.
+Money is tight for many Americans.
+Even if you're one of the lucky few who has their finances in order, there's no use throwing money away on a purchase you'll later regret.

 1. DVDs and Blu-ray Discs